 Mankind has only relatively recently started to communicate with animals.
 Progress is being made, but rather limited to listening to whales singing and to teaching American Sign Language to monkeys.
 But there are many life forms that do not have a language.
 Could we interact with them too and exchange some understanding of Gaia?
-A pioneer is of course Edward O. Wilson with his extensive work on sociobiology.
-But my favorite is Ernest Thompson Seton whose book “Wild Animals I have known” appeared in 1898.
+A pioneer is, of course, Edward O. Wilson with his extensive work on sociobiology.
+But my favourite is Ernest Thompson Seton whose book “Wild Animals I have known” appeared in 1898.
 Seton has been criticized for making animals think like humans and behave with anthropomorphic motivation.
 For me, this misses the point that we need human language for communication among ourselves.
 Our language gives a “human” interpretation to everything we talk about.
 Seton was more perceptive than most.

 Once I had the opportunity to meet a speechless and alien form of life living on this planet, on Gaia.
 We met unexpectedly.
 We did not understand each other.
 But circumstances were such that we would spend a lifetime together.
 This life form taught me something.
 Let me tell you how this happened.

-As a young student I was once on a short visit to Israel.
+As a young student, I was once on a short visit to Israel.
 I decided to take a trip to the north, first visiting the town of Tiberias where Jesus walked on water and miraculously distributed fish and bread to the hungry.
 Then, I went up to the Golan Heights, still occupied by Israel after the war with Syria.
 People had been killing each other here – for no reason at all, as it seemed to me.
 The history of the Mediterranean started here – at least the part I knew.
-The Phoenicians used the cedars that grow here to build merchant ships traveling all the way to Gibraltar and perhaps even to England thousands of years ago.
+The Phoenicians used the cedars that grow here to build merchant ships travelling all the way to Gibraltar and perhaps even to England thousands of years ago.
 This land has always been a place of history and drama.

-But during my visit everything was peaceful, wonderful in fact.
-A marvelous day.
+But during my visit, everything was peaceful, wonderful in fact.
+A marvellous day.
 Sun on a clear blue sky.
 Cool and just wonderful compared with heath in the town of Kiryat Shmona, a little bit south.
 I walked slowly along a sandy road – or, was it just an ancient path, centuries old?
 The land was dry, but, here and there I could see grasslands and trees and bushes against the horizon.
 Nothing but peace.
 Somehow I started to hum for myself Luis Armstrong’s song “ …. and I think to myself, what a wonderful world ….”

 But suddenly terror was there – total terror.